Singing or playing an instrument can put us in our heads.

 Equitable & Inclusive

 Meisner work can be exposing.
 To help artists access emotional vulnerability while maintaining agency, we strive to consistently uphold the principles of a Trauma-Informed Approach: safety, trustworthiness and transparency, peer support, collaboration and mutuality, empowerment, voice, & choice, and cultural, historical, and gender issues.
 In our studio, some examples of what this looks like are student-lead coachings, asking questions more than asserting definitive answers, and remaining curious and aware rather than judgmental and catastrophizing.
-For more information on our work in trauma-informed singing and musicianship, head here.

 Work with Us